 - Player’s Parents’ Work Visas (if available)

-- Player’s Parents’ Proof of Residence (Water bill, lease agreement, etc.)
+- Player’s Parents’ Proof of Residence (Utility bill and full copy of lease agreement)

-- Player’s Parents’ Proof of Employment (Pay Stub, Employment Verification Letter, etc.
+- Player’s Parents’ Proof of Employment (Employment Verification Letter)

 - Completed First Registration Form